Seeing London’s famous landmarks from above is an experience you won’t forget, with panoramic views across the city.

 The Shard instantly became an icon as the tallest building in Western Europe and is seen by many as a modern symbol for the city of London.
 Surely nothing can be as glamorous as flying around The Shard’s glittering facade on a private helicopter tour.

 A British cultural icon and symbol of Great Britain, Big Ben is just breathtaking to see from the sky.
 You will feel like you are on the set of a James Bond film as you look down on the world famous clock tower.
+Our London Buzz, London Sights, London Max and Londoner routes, offer breathtaking views of the city of London and this iconic landmark.

 The London Eye